Troubleshooting

 • Details on any custom deployment/environment modifications

-8. Open an issue on the provider repository
+8. Open an issue on the Airflow repository

-If you are still facing the issue, please open an issue on the provider repository and include all the information gathered in the previous step together with a simple example on how to reproduce the issue.
-Do not paste your entire codebase, try to come up with a simple code that will demonstrate the problem - this increase chances of bug getting fixed quickly.
+If you are still facing the issue, please open an issue in the Airflow repository and include all the information gathered in the previous step together with a simple example on how to reproduce the issue.
+Do not paste your entire codebase, try to come up with a simple code that will demonstrate the problem - this increases the chances of the bug getting fixed quickly.

 9. Ask for help on the OpenLineage slack channel